nbessi/odoo_new_api_guideline/source/conventions.rst

 Default or compute
 ------------------

-Compute option should not be used as a workaround to set default.
+``compute`` option should not be used as a workaround to set default.
 Defaut should only be used to provide property initialisation.

 That said they may share same function